The Central Registry of Divorce Proceedings

 The Registry cannot give you detailed information about a divorce or a copy of your divorce certificate.
 You must contact the court that processed the divorce application to get that information.

-- complete a Search Request Form (HTML) (PDF) and send it to the address provided on the form.
+If you are unable to receive a response via email, please complete a Search Request Form (HTML) (PDF) and send it to the address provided on the form.

 Finding information about someone else's divorce